yikaus/vultrcli/README.rst

 **0.0.1**: Initial drop

 **0.0.2**: Add start script & snapshot management ,  create server with startscript or snapshot ,showing current_charge in serverlist

+**0.0.3** Added Windows support - install pyreadline when on Windows , Thanks to PieterScheffers

 Requirements
 -------------